 Along this path, I have lived through what we all feel as our lives twist and turn, rise and fall.
-I have struggled with doubts and fears, and been enlivened by great hopes, sweet satisfaction, and at times the deep peace that comes when we are in harmony with our life, living our true, authentic purpose.
+I have struggled with doubts and fears and been enlivened by great hopes, and at times felt the deep peace that comes when we are in harmony with our life, living our true, authentic purpose.
 The flow of this winding path is much clearer in retrospect, of course.
 Choices that felt like a leap into the unknown at the time I now see as having been logical, perhaps inevitable.
 They were not running away from anything but moving steadily towards what mattered to me.
-It took courage when the world around me kept urging me to follow a more traditional route and build a stable career.
 I sometimes used to see this winding path as a negative thing.
 Now I know it was purposeful, indeed essential, and right for me.

 This is not to say that, as I was going through the twists and turns, I did not feel lost and confused.
 Looking back, I can see that there had always been an unconscious battle waging between an essentially adolescent young man and a deeper identity that might be called an “inner monk.”
-A simple, natural, earth-centered, life lived in a community that worked together in harmony and dedication to a Greater Truth was a vision that touched my soul from my early 20s onward.
-But the adolescent energy of pleasing others, depending on social systems for security, believing the story that “hard work” should be avoided and could be with the right “education,” and having all the trappings of material comfort – was an energy that held the upper hand for several decades – though, thankfully, never overcame my soul.
+I longed for a simple, natural, earth-centered, life dedicated to a Deeper Spiritual Truth.
+But the adolescent energy of pleasing others, depending on social systems for security, believing the story that “hard work” should be avoided and could be with the right “education,” and having all the trappings of material comfort was an energy that held the upper hand for several decades – though, thankfully, never overcame my soul.

 Early in my adult life, I was given a copy of the Tao Te Ching, which opened me to the poetic beauty of Eastern thought.
 The Zen Christianity of Father Hugo LaSalle, a Jesuit who served a church in Hiroshima and who survived the atomic bombing, was my primary introduction to Zen meditation.